GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: System Model

 \subsection{Requirements}

-A scalable and flexible adversary detection scheme for collaborative autonomous networks shall fulfill the following properties:
+A scalable and flexible malicious device detection scheme for collaborative autonomous networks shall fulfill the following properties:

-\begin{itemize} \item \emph{Adversary Detection and Identification:} An adversary actively trying to manipulate the scheme shall not go unnoticed and shall be identified. \item \emph{Efficiency:} The scheme is significantly more efficient than verifying each device-to-device pair individually. \item \emph{Scalability:} The scheme scales well to large number of devices.
-The computational effort and communication complexity grows sub-linear with respect to the number of devices. \item \emph{Interchangeable Components:} The scheme's individual components have clearly separated roles and objectives, making them easily replaceable, i.e., pluggable. \end{itemize}
+\begin{enumerate}[nolistsep, label=\textbf{R.\arabic*:}, ref={R.\arabic*}, labelsep=\widthof{~}, itemindent=0pt] \item \emph{Detection and Identification:} On the one hand, an adversary trying to maliciously interfere with the network shall be detected.
+On the other hand, if the adversary tries to manipulate the overall scheme at any point, it shall be detected as well. \item \emph{Efficiency:} Validating the integrity of a device must be significantly more efficient than letting all nodes validate that device individually. \item \emph{Scalability:} The computational effort and communication complexity grows sub-linear with respect to the number of devices (scaling to large networks). \item \emph{Interchangeable Components:} Individual components have clearly separated roles and objectives, making them easily replaceable. \end{enumerate}